NOTE:

 album here by The

-Kickstands, Black
+Kickstands, Black Boots

-Boots & Bikes,
+& Bikes,

 was released in 1964,

-has recently been remastered
+and has recently been

-and released by pop label
+remastered and released by

-Sundazed, and
+pop label Sundazed, and

 contained several of